Free Ohio Arrests & Criminal Records: Search Every OH County

 How To Perform a Warrant Search in Ohio

-The Ohio Department of Rehabilitation and Correction does provide a full list of individuals on the run who are considered “Violators at Large.”
-Always remember that someone with the status of “violator at large” is wanted by the Adult Parole Authority for violating the conditions of their supervision and they should always be considered dangerous and potentially armed.
+The Ohio Department of Rehabilitation & Correction does provide a full list of individuals on the run who are considered “Violators at Large.”
+Always remember that someone with the status of “violator at large” is wanted by the Adult Parole Authority for violating the conditions of their supervision, and they should always be considered dangerous and potentially armed.

 Screenshot of the list of fugitives from the Ohio Department of Rehabilitation and Correction with the offenders' full name, mugshot, number, DOB, declared violator at the large date, and the offense, sorted alphabetically; the Department's logo at the top left corner.